-Adult adoptees in Rhode Island have unrestricted access to their own original birth certificates.
-The adoptee must be 25 years of age to request an OBC.
-Birth parents may file a contact preference form, which has no effect on the release of an OBC.
+All Rhode Island-born adopted people, at age 18, have an unrestricted right to request and obtain their own original birth certificates, as do the direct line descendants of the adoptee if the adoptee is deceased.
+Birthparents may file a contact preference form, which has no effect on the release of an OBC.

 Rhode Island’s family court system also maintains a Voluntary Adoption Reunion Registry.

 Note: Legislation in 2021 lowered the age from 25 to 18 for adult adopted people to request their own OBCs.
 A subsequent law in 2022 extended the right to obtain the adoptee’s birth certificate to direct descendants of the adopted person.
 The text below is current and reflects these change.

 Relevant Rhode Island Law: Original Birth Certificate

 § 23-3-15 New certificates of birth following adoption – Legitimation and genetic parent determination